 This paper documents how corporate investment reacts to immigration.
 I use an interaction of the ex-ante cluster of migrants and a change in immigration policy in the UK to provide evidence that investment increases in anticipation of immigration flows.
 The time variation in immigration policy allows me to control for local economic shocks, reducing endogeneity concerns.
 Part of the increase in investment occurs through a transitory increase in fixed assets.
 The major change occurs in the extensive margin, through an increase in firm creation.
 The increase is larger for the knowledge and the service sector, suggesting that human capital is an important driver of the effect.
 The results suggest that firms react fast to an immigration-induced labor supply shock.

-February 2019 "The Impact of the Mexican Drug War on Trade." with Jose Morales and Bernardo Ricca.
+"Identifying export side effects of law enforcement during the Mexican Drug War." with Jose Morales and Bernardo Ricca.

 Are inexperienced managers more likely to invest additional cash sub-optimally?
 To answer this question, this paper uses a new hand-constructed database on odds of football matches, football managers, and player trades of teams that participate in the European Champions League from 2000 until 2014.
 I provide evidence that wins in matches with close odds ex-ante are as good as randomly assigned, and, in particular, uncorrelated with the experience or age of managers.
 I then show that teams with inexperienced managers significantly spend the cash obtained in close matches to acquire new players; while experienced managers do not engage in this behavior.
 Teams do not perform better after the new acquisitions, suggesting inexperienced managers may not spend cash to benefit the team.

 "Shareholder activism and target CEO gender" with Jana Fidrmuc and Jiaqi Zhao.

 "The impact of household debt on labor supply" with Nelson Camanho, Bernardo Ricca, and Toni Santos.